*Need health insurance coverage?*

-What is the Open Enrollment Period exactly?
+What is the Open Enrollment Period for 2019 Exactly?

 The aim of this bill was to allow Americans to purchase plans at an affordable rate, therefore bringing down the percentage of uninsured individuals in the US.